lucasvolkmer/d2l-en-branch/chapter_appendix-mathematics-for-deep-learning/index.md

-# Appendix: Mathematics for Deep Learning
+# Appeêndixce: Mathemaátics for a para *Deep Learning*
 :label:`chap_appendix_math`

 **Brent Werness** (*Amazon*), **Rachel Hu** (*Amazon*), and authors of this book